EdWordy/Mod-Loader-X/README.md

 -a selectable root game directory (the folder where the spacehaven.jar is)

+-launcher method (unpack and repacks jar with modded assets and generates a textures file)

+-writing a generated_textures.xml file

 - ...

 TO DO:

--launcher method (unpack and repacks jar with modded assets and generates a textures file) (80% DONE)

--writing a generated_textures.xml file
+-solving the stackOverFlowError in-game (GAME BREAKING)

 -more features!